shah-smit/jb-bio-medical/README.md

 # JB BIO Med

-A content based application, made using ReactJS.
+A content based application, made using ReactJS. for JB Bio Medical Ahmedabad.

 ## Services or Pages designed: